The relativity of inertia and reality of nothing: The relativity of inertia

 Eight pages on Einstein speaks of geometry in a similar spirit: \begin{quote} In Euclidean geometry it is manifest that only (and all) quantities that can be expressed as invariants (with respect to linear orthogonal coordinates) have objective meaning (which does not depend on the particular choice of the Cartesian system).
 It is for this reason that the theory of invariants, which deals with the structural laws of invariants, is significant for analytic geometry.\footnote{``Offenbar haben in der euklidischen Geometrie nur solche (und alle solche) Größen eine objektive (von der besonderen Wahl des kartesischen Systems unabhängige) Bedeutung, welche sich durch eine Invariante (bezüglich linearer orthogonaler Koordinaten) ausdrücken lassen.
 Hierauf beruht es, daß die Invariantentheorie, welche sich mit den Strukturgesetzen der Invariante beschäftigt, für die analytische Geometrie von Bedeutung ist."} \end{quote} Here ``objective meaning" is explicitly attributed to invariance under the characteristic class of transformations.

 In a letter to Paul Painlevé dated 7 December 1921 Einstein will be even more explicit, claiming that coordinates and quantities depending on them not only have no physical meaning, but do not even represent measurement results: \begin{quote} When one replaces $r$ with any function of $r$ in the $ds^2$ of the static spherically symmetric solution, one does not obtain a \emph{new} solution, for the quantity $r$ in itself has no physical meaning, meaning possessed only by the quantity $ds$ itself or rather by the network of all $ds$'s in the four-dimensional manifold.
-One always has to bear in mind that coordinates in themselves have no physical meaning, which means that they do not represent measurement results; only the results obtained by the elimination of coordinates can claim objective meaning.\footnote{\citet[p.~243]{Biezunski} only quotes the following ``Trad.\ de l'allemand": ``Lorsque, dans le $ds^2$ de la solution statique à symétrie centrale, on introduit à la place de $r$ une fonction quelconque de $r$, on n'obtient pas une \emph{nouvelle} solution, car la grandeur $r$ n'a en soi aucune signification physique, signification que possède en revanche seulement la grandeur $ds$ elle-même ou plus précisément le réseau de tous les $ds$ dans la variété quadridimensionnelle.
-Il faut sans cesse garder à l'esprit que les coordonnées ne possèdent pas en soi de signification physique, ce qui veut dire qu'elles ne représentent pas les résultats d'une mesure; seuls les résultats obtenus par l'élimination des coordonnées peuvent prétendre à une signification objective."} \end{quote}
+One always has to bear in mind that coordinates in themselves have no physical meaning, which means that they do not represent measurement results; only the results obtained by the elimination of coordinates can claim objective meaning.\footnote{\citet{Painlev}: ``\foreignlanguage{german}{Wenn man in der zentral-symmetrischen statischen Lösung für $ds^2$ statt $r$ irgend eine Funktion von $r$ einfügt, so erhält man keine \emph{neue} Lö[su]ng, da die Grösse $r$ an sich keinerlei physikalische Bedeutung hat, sondern nur die Grösse $ds$ selbst, oder besser gesagt das Netz aller $ds$ in der vierdimensionalen Mannigfaltigkeit.
+Es muss stets im Auge behalten werden, dass die Koordinaten an sich keine physikalische Bedeutung besitzen, das heisst, dass sie keine Messresultate darstellen, nur Ergebnisse, die durch Elimination der Koordinaten erlangt sind, können objektive Bedeutung beanspruchen.
+Die metrische Interpretation der Grösse $ds$ ist ferner keine "`pur imagination"', sondern der innerste Kern der ganzen Theorie.
+Die Sache verhält sich nämlich wie folgt: Gemäss der speziellen Relativitäts-Theorie sind die Koordinaten $x,y,z,t$ mittelst relativ zum Koordinaten-System ruhenden Uhren unmittelbar messbar, also hat auch die Invariante $ds$, definiert durch die Gleichung $ds^2=dt^2-dx^2-dy^2-dz^2$ die Bedeutung eines Messergebnisses.}"} \end{quote}

 The tension with the passages quoted in footnotes \ref{Gravitationswellen} and \ref{Energie} above is not without its significance for the relationist, who at this point can really question the legitimacy of a mathematical tolerance whose champion would develop an intransigence surprisingly reminiscent of the severity expressed by his previous opponents.